By William Bole

 “They have taught me a lot about resilience, love and sacrifice, trusting in God,” said Hung Nguyen, SJ, a member of the Chicago-Detroit Jesuit province who worked at Kino from August 2015 until this past June.
-Like many other Jesuits in formation, he chose border ministry as one (quite literal) way of carrying out the and borders of society.
+Like many other Jesuits in formation, he chose border ministry as one (quite literal) way of carrying out the Jesuit mission to stand with people on the peripheryand borders of society.
 He is now studying theology in Bogota, Colombia.

 I never really left the border,” said Thomas Flowers, SJ, another Jesuit in training who served with Kino and is now studying theology in Rome.
 “I carry the suffering and the hope and the amazing goodness of those people with me in all that I do.”